 U.S. District Court for the Southern District of Illinois

 Carasusana B. Wall joined Zoll & Kranz, LLC as an Associate Attorney after receiving her Juris Doctor degree from the University of Michigan Law School in 2012.
-Cara works passionately for Zoll & Kranz clients, potential clients, and legal cohorts during the dangerous drug or defective medical device litigation process.
+Cara is now a Partner and works passionately for Zoll & Kranz clients, potential clients, and legal cohorts during the dangerous drug or defective medical device litigation process.

-Cara has pursued justice for clients in multiple mass tort litigations, including the DePuy Orthopaedics, Inc., ASR Hip Implant Products Liability Litigation, the Testosterone Replacement Therapy Products Liability Litigation, and the Taxotere (Docetaxel) Products Liability Litigation.
+Cara has pursued justice for clients in multiple mass tort litigations, including the DePuy Orthopaedics, Inc., ASR Hip Implant Products Liability Litigation, and the Taxotere (Docetaxel) Products Liability Litigation.
 She also represents clients injured by the following dangerous drugs or defective medical devices: Zofran, Granuflo, Benicar, Transvaginal Mesh, Hernia Mesh, IVC filters, Zimmer Persona Knees, and Implanon, among others.